-The Global Citizen’s Journey: A Resource for Global Citizenship Education is as innovative and interactive as the Youth Programme that created it.
+The Global Citizen’s Journey: A Resource for Global Citizenship Education is as innovative and interactive as the GGY Programme that created it.
 When you work through the activities, whether you are facilitating or participating, you’ll develop the critical thinking skills to explore the realities and complexities of our interconnected world.
 And recognize the imperative for active solidarity at local and global levels.

 Each activity was designed to be adapted to any context – we encourage you to incorporate aspects of your local context so that you can get the most out of every opportunity for discussion.
 It is our hope that these discussions bring you and your local community the confidence to act for fair and sustainable change.